 Consensus Workgroup on Behavioral Health Issues in Criminal Justice

 The NCJA is engaged with the Consensus Workgroup on Behavioral Health Issues in Criminal Justice (CW).
 Launched in December, 2016 by the American Psychological Association and the National Association of Social Workers, the CW promotes interdisciplinary collaboration on policy, research and practice issues at the intersection of behavioral health and criminal justice, a coalition six months in the making.
 The CW developed recommendations for the Trump Administration and 115th Congress.
-Watch video and learn more about this project.

 Using Byrne JAG to Fund Behavioral Health Programs and Services